AlbertoRodrigues/generalized_linear_models/README.md

 5. Negative Binomial
 6. Binomial

-### Each model has a specific type of variable.
+#### Each model has a specific type of variable.
 For continuous data, the Normal, Gamma and Inverse Normal distributions are the most common alternatives while for count data or binary data the Poisson, Binomial and Negative Binomial distributions are the most common.

+#### This project presents several real data analysis with this type of modeling.
+Including:
+1. Creation of GLMs
+2. Interpretation of results
+3. creation of .confidence intervals
+4. Comparison between models
+5. Hypothesis testing for model parameters.